 South Louisiana Community College (SLCC) monitors the completion rates of all programs based on credential awards reported annually to the Board of Regents.
-During the reporting year, SLCC's Office of the Vice Chancellor of Academic Affairs completed thorough analyses of two programs identified by Board or Regents as historically low Associate degree completer programs as well as four additional programs determined by the college to have an average of fewer than eight Associate completers per year over the last three reporting years.
-Based on analyses of enrollment, retention, and concentrations of coursework be declared majors in each program area, determinations were made concerning program continuation or initiation of termination in each case.
+During the reporting year, SLCC's Office of the Vice Chancellor of Academic Affairs completed thorough analyses of the AS-Teaching and Midwifery degree programs which both had historically low Associate degree completer counts.
+Based on these analyses, the college requested termination of these programs.

-Activities conducted during the reporting year to identify/modify/ initiate programs that are aligned with current or strategic workforce needs as defined by Regents\ utilizing Louisiana Workforce Commission and Louisiana Economic Development published forecasts.
+Activities conducted during the reporting year to identify/modify/initiate programs that are aligned with current or strategic workforce needs as defined by Regents utilizing Louisiana Workforce Commission and Louisiana Economic Development published forecasts.